syncfusion-content/uwp-docs/uwp/SfSpreadsheet/Find-and-Replace.md

 ---
 layout: post
-title:  Find And Replace operation in SfSpreadsheet
+title:  Find and Replace operation in SfSpreadsheet
 description: Find and Replace operation in SfSpreadsheet
 platform: UWP
 control: SfSpreadsheet